Skip to Main Content

 AI learning pathway

-Generative AI is transforming the way we study, research, and work - but how can you use these tools effectively and ethically in your academic journey?
+Generative AI is transforming the way we study, research, and work - but to use it well, you need to know how to prompt it effectively and ethically.

 Key areas covered: